mohammad95labbaf/PSO-GA-Strategy-Optimization/README.md

 ## Usage
 - Clone this repository.
 - Follow the Jupyter Notebooks in the `notebooks/` directory.
-- Use the optimized parameters in the Pine Script code.
+- Use the optimized parameters in the Pine Script code in the Supertrend EMA Strategy.

 ## Disclaimer
 This code is provided for educational and research purposes only.
 It is **not financial advice**.
 Use it at your own risk.
 Always consult with a qualified financial professional before making any investment decisions.